Usmanh25/vidtok/README.md

 ## Creating Comments

-Users can interact with one another by entering comments into the comment box on any video page.
+A user can interact with another by entering comments into the comment box on any video page.

 <img src="utils/comments1.png" align=top style="width:300px;"></img>